This post may contain affiliate links. Please read my disclosure policy.

 - ½ cup butter (1 stick)

 - 15 ounce can of California cling peaches, sliced

 - ¼ teaspoon ground nutmeg

 - ¼ teaspoon allspice

-- Grab the bowl that contains the flour mixture and whisk in the milk until the mixture is smooth and pour over the peaches in the baking pan.
+- Grab the bowl that contains the flour mixture and whisk in the 1 cup milk until the mixture is fully combined.
+Slowly pour the milk mixture evenly over the cling peaches in the baking pan.

-- Place into the preheated oven and bake for 25 to 30 minutes, until the top is golden brown.
+- Place the baking dish into the preheated oven and bake for 25 to 35 minutes, until the top is golden brown and bubbly.

-- Allow the peach cobbler to cool in the pan for about 5 minutes and serve with a scoop of your favorite ice cream, whipped topping, or by itself.
-Store in the fridge for up to 5 days.
+- Carefully remove from the oven and allow the peach cobbler to cool in the pan for about 5 minutes before serving.
+Enjoy warm with a scoop of your favorite ice cream, whipped topping, or by itself.

-Got any comments, questions, or other ideas for this Easy Peach Cobbler?
-Share them in the comments below!
+Have any comments, questions, or other ideas about the Easy Peach Cobbler made with California Cling Peaches?
+Please share them in the comments below!